Max Verstappen aims for another win in Barcelona; Sainz hopes to showcase talents at home race | TSN

 Montmeló's future

-This is the first race in Barcelona since it was announced that Madrid will be getting a new F1 event for Spain’s capital in 2026.
+This is the first race in Barcelona since it was announced that Madrid will be getting a new F1 race in 2026.
 That sparked questions about the future of the Spanish GP that has been held at Montmeló since 1991.

 “We are not worried about Madrid, our competition is the entire world,” Roger Torrent, the leading government official in charge of the track, told The Associated Press.

-Norris clocked the best time for the first practice session, ahead of Verstappen and Sainz.
+Hamilton clocked the best time in Friday's second practice, ahead of Sainz, Norris, Pierre Gasly and Verstappen.

-Practice was briefly paused when some of the wing on Alonso’s Aston Martin flew off, bringing out a red flag.

-F2 driver Oliver Bearman drove for Haas.
-The 19-year-old impressed in March when he stepped in for Ferrari at the Saudi Arabia GP after Sainz fell ill.
+F2 driver Oliver Bearman drove the first session for Haas.
+The 19-year-old impressed in March when he drove for Ferrari at the Saudi Arabia GP after Sainz fell ill.

 AP auto racing: https://apnews.com/hub/auto-racing